 9 ideas when in pursuit of outdoor activities

 Here at Visit Birmingham, we love outdoor pursuits – they get us out of the office and allow us to enjoy our natural surroundings, keeping us physically and mentally on top form.
 And there are plenty to pick from across Birmingham and the wider region.
-So allow us to take you through nine suggestions, if – like us – you’re in pursuit of some outdoor adventure this summer.
+So allow us to take you through nine suggestions, if – like us – you’re in pursuit of some outdoor adventure this autumn.

 Birches Valley Forest Centre, Rugeley, Staffordshire, WS15 2UQ

 Go Ape, according to the good people themselves, is “the UK’s number one forest adventure”... and, believe us, they’re not monkeying around.
 If you think you’re wild enough to climb 40ft up a rope ladder, Tarzan swing into a giant rope net, then zip wire through trees, crawl through tunnels and tackle high wire rope bridges, then Go Ape in Cannock Chase is definitely for you.
-The venue is open throughout the summer, staff are friendly and accommodating and all ages are catered for.
+The venue is open throughout autumn, staff are friendly and accommodating and all ages are catered for.

 Golden Hillock Road, Sparkbrook, Birmingham, B11 2PY